oasis-tcs/openc2-usecases/Symantec/endpoint_restart_process.md

 # endpoint_restart_process.md

-This action specifies a process to start.
+This action specifies a process to restart.

 ```
 {